Early Years 2022

 Childcare vouchers are accepted as payment for Breakfast Club.

-We have an after-school club which is run by Growing Places and offers childcare until 1800hrs.
+We have an after-school club which offers childcare until 1800hrs.

 What can parents do to prepare children for school?